 carpool conversation on a foggy morning

 This year, our carpool conversations have been limited–not because Minal and her friends don’t talk to each other–but because they sing songs that play off the radio.
-But today, the girls had something to say when I informed them that when their new school building opens after spring break, the school will have create “a secured campus” and the buildings will be locked from morning to afternoon.
+But today, the girls had something to say when I informed them that when their new school building opens after spring break, the school will have created “a secured campus” and the buildings will be locked from morning to afternoon.

 “Because they don’t want kids skipping,” said one girl.